gdmoney/reading/the-myths-of-innovation.md

 -- *Scott Berkun*

-- **innovation** is significant positive change; so if something is done regularly, it can not represent significant change
+- **Innovation** is significant positive change; so if something is done regularly, it can not represent significant change
 - any seemingly grand idea can be divided into an infinite series of smaller, previously known ideas
 - any major innovation or insight can be seen as the final piece of a complex puzzle falling into place
 - no grand innovation in history has escaped the long hours required to take an insight and work it into something useful to the world
 - what matters is the ability to see a problem clearly, combined with the talent to solve it
 - epiphany is largely irrelevant because it can't be controlled
 - there's no greater myth worth dispelling in the history of innovation than the idea that progress happens in a straight line
+- nearly every major innovation of the 20th century took place without claims of epiphany
 - six-pack of human shortcomings: greed, irrationality, short-sightedness, egotism, lack of imagination

 *****